phirippu/instrument-simulation/README.md

 - `--gaussian` use gaussian distribution for the incident particle energies.
 - `--energycenter=d`: the energy in MeV to use for `--mono` or the central energy for `--gaussian`.
 - `--sigma=d`: the sigma value for `--gaussian`.
 - `--useftfp`: use FTFP_BERT physics.
-See Reference Physics Lists in Geant4 for more detail.
+See Reference Physics Lists in Geant4 for more details.
 - `--useqgsp`: use QGSP_BERT physics.
 - `--useqgsphp`: use QGSP_BERT physics with EM physics option 3 (slow).
 - `--useftfphp`: use FTFP_BERT physics with EM physics option 4 (even slower).
-Makes sense for high precision dosimetry.
+Makes sense for high-precision dosimetry.
 - `--arbitrary`: allow arbitrary particle source definition in a macro file.
-See General Particle Source documentation for more detail.
+See General Particle Source documentation for more details.
 - `--printstat`: print debug information on the logical volumes.

 ## Output file
 The output ROOT file contains two N-tuples.
 ### "Detector Data"
-Has records of <DetectorName> + "_Edep_MeV" and "_Esec_MeV".
-Edep is the full deposited energy and Esec is the energy deposited by non-primary particle species.
+Has records of <DetectorName> + "_Edep_MeV" and "_Esec_MeV". `_Edep_MeV` is the full deposited energy and `_Esec_MeV` is the energy deposited by non-primary particle species.
+The numbers are in MeV.

+Also, it has these records:
+- `Gun_energy_MeV` - the primary energy of each particle, MeV
+- `Gun_angle_deg` - the angle of incidence with respect to the axis defined in a macro file by `/gun/tune/axis x y z`, degrees
+- `Gun_theta_deg` and `Gun_phi_deg` are the angular coordinates of the incident momentum vector in degrees.
+It is useful, e.g., when one wants to quantify non-normal incidence effects or analyze degrader influence.
+- `Src_theta_deg` and `Src_phi_deg` are the angular coordinates of the incident point location in degrees.
+This is useful, e.g., when one wants to limit the incident aperture in post-processing or quantify the solid angular acceptance of the particle instrument.

+If you need something else, do not hesitate to contact me and describe your idea.
+Adding another field may benefit everyone.

 ### "Simulation Data"
 Has several metadata about the simulation.

-The fields are written by each thread; thus,to obtain the total particle number one may want to use
+Each thread fills all the field values; thus, to obtain the total particle number, one may want to use
 ```python
 import uproot
 import numpy as np